See kitchen peninsula with seating ideas including how wide it should be, recommended sizes, and the best kitchen peninsula layout designs to use.

 Not only does it provide the necessary overhang to accommodate seating, but it also helps add more color and texture to the otherwise plain white kitchen cabinets.
 See more kitchen peninsula ideas like this here.

-Kitchen Peninsula with Custom Countertop
+Peninsula with Custom Countertop

-If you’re not really in need of extra storage space and prefer a more light and airy look, you can add an open-base peninsula like this kitchen for example.
-Instead of having a kitchen cabinet base on the peninsula, this kitchen used a live-edge solid wood.
+If you don’t need extra storage space and prefer a more light and airy look, you can add an open-base peninsula like this kitchen, for example.

-Kitchen Peninsula with Stove and Seating
+Peninsula with Stove and Seating

 U-shaped Peninsula Design